ShapeLayer/2020-game-dev-lecture-tasks/README.md

 # 2020 Inter-school Cooperation Curriculum Game Development Lecture Tasks

 This repository **was** archive of inter-school cooperation curriculum game development lecture tasks.
-But recently, I'm updating this project little by little to enjoy it with my friends.
+But recently, I'm updating this project little by little to play with my friends.

 ## What the hell is this game?
 Maybe advance the "Roll a Ball" Game.
 But players must jump up to a specific spot, and don't need to roll a ball.